|Corporate Governance Guidelines|

-Directors are expected to avoid any action, position or interest that conflicts with the interests of the Company or gives the appearance of a conflict and they shall otherwise comply with the Company’s Code.
-If an actual or potential conflict of interest develops, the director should immediately report the matter to the Lead Director, who in turn shall notify the Chairman.
+Directors are expected to avoid any action, position or interest that conflicts with the interests of the Company or gives the appearance of a conflict, and they shall otherwise comply with the Code.
+If an actual or potential conflict of interest develops, the director should immediately report the matter to the Lead Director, who in turn shall notify the Chair.
 Any significant conflict must be resolved or the director should resign.
 If a director has a personal interest in a matter before the Board, the director shall disclose the interest to the Board, excuse himself or herself from discussion of the matter and shall not vote on the matter unless advised by Company counsel that such vote would be appropriate.

 4. Lead Director

 The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, shall appoint from among its members, a Lead Director who shall serve in such capacity for a term of three (3) years following the Company’s annual meeting of shareholders.
 The Lead Director’s duties will include coordinating the activities of the directors who are not company officers (including those who are not independent for any reason) (each a “Non-Management Director”), coordinating the agenda for and chairing sessions of the Board’s Non-Management Directors or independent directors and facilitating communications between the Non-Management Directors and the other members of the Board and the management of the Company.
 If a separate Chair has not been appointed by the Board, the Chair shall be the Lead Director; provided, that if the Board determines that a Chair who was an Independent Director at the time he or she was selected to be Chair no longer qualifies as an Independent Director, the Board shall select a new Lead Director as soon as reasonably practicable that is an independent director.

 5. Separate Sessions of Non-Management Directors